Credit stinks. You don’t need a credit score.

 You don’t have to live in fear of not having a credit score if you’re getting out of debt.

-You don’t have to live by the rules of the big banks and the credit card companies ever again.
+Additionally, you don’t have to live by the rules of the big banks and the credit card companies ever again.

 You don’t need them.